firasd/vibesbench/README.md

 Current AI development prominently pursues agentic use cases.
 Vibesbench instead tests LLMs in interactive mode: as a cognitive prosthetic, like a figurative heads-up display with a natural-language interface.

 > &ldquo;What a computer is to me is, it’s the most remarkable tool that we’ve ever come up with, and it’s the equivalent of a bicycle for our minds.” &mdash; Steve Jobs

+Pragmatic fluency enables alignment with the user&rsquo;s intent, which leads to high AI utility beyond commentary and analysis, such as in practical commercial tasks like tool use and code generation.